zramsay/eris-cli/docs/specs/jobs_specification.md

 ## <a name="otherJobs"></a>Other Jobs

-Other jobs exposed through eris:pm are available in the following job types:
+Other jobs exposed through the package manager are available in the following job types:

 * [account](#accountJob): set the account to use
 * [set](#setJob): set the value of a variable